JatinKhare/advancesmcusystems/lab3/README.md

 CDMA-BRAM bus width = 1024, Burst Size = 32

 How: Double click on each component and select the frequency from the drop down options.
-Why: On the similar lines as discissed in the point 2 of  'Observations',  we  want  to minimize the to-and-from AXI signals and trnasfer a lot of data  at  one transaction so that we can speed up the process.
+Why: On the similar lines as discussed in the point 2 of  'Observations',  we  want  to minimize  the to-and-fro AXI signals and trnasfer a lot of data  in  one transaction so that we can speed up the transfer.
 ```
 **2. If necessary, change the SmartConnect configuration.
 a.
 Explain why?**
 ```
-We need to make slight changed to the smartconnect connections when we change our slave ports from LPD to ACP/HP.
+We need to make slight changes to the smartconnect connections when we change our slave ports from LPD to ACP/HP.
 [Note:] I will not advice changing the ports when the frequency is set to 250 MHz.
-When one tries to  change the port when the PL clock frequency is set  to a frequency != 100, the systhesis  is very  likely  to  fail.
-Hence, set the frequency from 250 MHz back to 100MHz, change the ports, and then set the frequency to 250 MHz, and then run the synthesis.
+When one tries to  change the port when the PL clock frequency is set  to a frequency != 100, the synthesis  is very  likely  to  fail.
+Hence, first set the frequency from 250 MHz back to 100MHz, change the ports, and then set the frequency to 250 MHz, and then run the synthesis.
 ```
 **3. Determine which busses to maximize in the PL to the point where there are no timing
 issues.**